lagom/lagom/docs/manual/java/gettingstarted/GettingStartedMaven.md

 ## Generate a project with the Lagom archetype

+Choose a location on your file system for your Lagom projects.
+Maven will prompt you for a project name and will create a directory with that name that contains the build structure and Lagom example services.

-To create a project, follow these steps:
+To create your project, follow these steps:

+1. Open a console and change into the directory you selected for your project.
 1. Invoke `mvn archetype:generate` from the command line:
     ```
     mvn archetype:generate -Dfilter=com.lightbend.lagom:maven-archetype-lagom-java